-Despite delivering their best efforts and leveraging state-of-art technologies and systems, telemarketers often have to face ‘low employee engagement’, which always has a notable impact on their business.
-According to Gallup, a company known for opinion polls, the worldwide figure for employee engagement stands at only 13 percent, with 63 percent of employees being “not engaged” and 24 percent being “actively disengaged”, which means they lack the motivation to contribute discretionary efforts towards their organizational objectives, are unhappy, unproductive and negative in some cases.
-This grim figures are based on Gallup’s new study on the State of the Global Workforce in which they surveyed 142 countries.
+Despite delivering their best efforts and leveraging state-of-art technologies and systems, telemarketers often have to face ‘low employee engagement, which always has a notable impact on their business.
+According to Gallup, a company known for opinion polls, the worldwide figure for employee engagement stands at only 13%, where 63% of them are disengaged employees, and 24% are labeled as being “actively” disengaged.
+This means they lack the motivation to contribute discretionary efforts towards their organizational objectives, are unhappy, unproductive, and negative in some cases.

+These grim figures are based on Gallup’s new study on the State of the Global Workforce in which they surveyed 142 countries.
 What this means is that only one out of eight workers – 180 million being the total figure of the study – is committed to their job and contributes positively towards the goals of the organization.

-Talking just about telemarketers, in most companies, only 13 percent of reps generate around 87 percent of business, according to the Sales Benchmark Index report in 2008.
+Talking just about telemarketers, in most companies, only 13% of reps generate around 87% of the business, according to the Sales Benchmark Index report in 2008.
 This is a grave issue that managers and the company management need to rectify as soon as possible.
 Read on to learn how to do it.

 Unfortunately, most companies don’t follow a sustainable approach, a procedure tailored towards the objectives of the employees and the company as a whole, when it comes to enhancing employee engagement.
 This becomes evident because of the following reasons:

 Aiding your agents with an accurate B2B telemarketing list and auto-dialers is a prerequisite, but that is only half of the job.
 If you want to sustain a high-performing sales team, adopt and apply employee engagement strategies that align with their individual needs, aspirations, and objectives.
 Here are a few employee engagement ideas: